 “I am not of a mind to wait until the very last minute,” the judge told a packed courtroom.
 “The sooner the better, for all involved.”

 Alfred Putnam, an attorney for the state-retained firm Drinker, Biddle & Reath, said the more liberal voter ID verification is in line with the Supreme Court's order.
 “We think we are complying with what the Supreme Court says the law is,” he said.

 David Gersh, a lawyer for Arnold & Porter, leading the case for opponents, said the state actions taken Tuesday “are too late, and it's very different from what the General Assembly had in mind.”

 He said opponents want the law's implementation delayed until a full trial on its merits.

 “If everyone can get photo ID, there's nothing wrong with it,” Gersh said.

 Brad Bumsted is state Capitol writer for Trib Total Media.
-He can be reached at 717-787-1405 or email@example.com.There are currently no comments for this story.
+He can be reached at 717-787-1405 or firstname.lastname@example.org.